This article will help you understand the kind of colours you need to choose in order to create the best company logo.

 - Select the logo category: Primarily, we come across two types of logos.
 The first is a wordmark, while the other is a symbol.
 The company’s name is the centre of attraction in wordmark logos.
 Colour choice is very crucial in this category.
 A symbol company logo depends on iconography for better brand visibility.

 - Assess your colour compatibility: Consider the future associations you desire customers and other businesses to establish with your company.
 Think what colours will best complement this cause?
 The chosen colour appears everywhere, starting from your official webpage to business cards, merchandise, etc. thus, it will add life to your brand.

-It is better if we discuss the impact of each hue as it will clarify the concept of colour psychology.
+It is better if we discuss the impact of each hue as it will clarify the concept of Colour psychology.
 White logos define simplicity and dedication, and sometimes they refer to hygiene.

 The colour white means different to different people; for example, Christian people wear white coloured apparel to attend their wedding parties, while another group selects white for funeral occasions.
 You should get a clear idea about your audience’s background before choosing any colour.

 The colour silver gives a sense of wealth.
-Companies incorporating this colour in their logo are generally tech-related or high-end industrial manufacturers.
+Companies incorporating this colour in their icon are generally tech-related or high-end industrial manufacturers.
 We can notice the use of silver in the prominent automobile company logo of the Mercedes-Benz.